1984 Stanley Cup playoffs: (P1) New York Islanders vs. (A4) Montreal Canadiens

 This was the third playoff series meeting between these two teams.
 Montreal won both prior meetings, including the most recent meeting in six games in the 1977 Stanley Cup Semifinals.

 Clarence Campbell Conference final

 (S1) Edmonton Oilers vs. (N1) Minnesota North Stars

 This was the first playoff series meeting between these two teams.

-Stanley Cup Finals
+Stanley Cup Final

 This was the third playoff series meeting between these two teams.
-New York won both previous meetings, and was a rematch of New York's four-game sweep in last year's Stanley Cup Finals.
+New York won both previous meetings, and was a rematch of New York's four-game sweep in last year's Stanley Cup Final.

 The Islanders attempted to match the 1950s Montreal Canadiens and win the Stanley Cup five consecutive times, against the Edmonton Oilers who were attempting to win the franchise's first championship.
 The Islanders lost the first game at home 1–0, but bounced back to defeat the Oilers 6–1 in the second game.
 Edmonton took over the series from that point, winning the next three games, all played in Edmonton.